 The Makotokan was founded in 2005 by sensei’s Tony Hughes and Russell Salter.
 Their aim was to commit fully to training in the Yoshinkan style of Aikido and to facilitate this aligned themselves with the Goryukai, a dojo run by Malcolm Crawford sensei, 7th Dan Yoshinkan shihan.

-Over a decade since its origin, the club is currently run by Tony now a Yoshinkan Sandan ably supported by home grown black belts Victor and Warren.
+Well over a decade since its origin, the club is currently run by Tony now a Yoshinkan Sandan ably supported by home grown black belts Victor and Warren.

 Our aim is to provide a safe and supportive environment in which to learn the dynamic and effective techniques of aikido.
 We are committed to the belief that aikido is for everyone, not just the physically gifted.
 Current members are from all walks of life and vary from beginners to experienced aikidoka.

 We try to preserve the ethos of True Budo in our aikido which extends beyond training in the dojo into ones everyday life, and we acknowledge that life can be dangerous so we incorporate a self defence element in our training.